nop33/si/src/content/member/konrad-seifert/index.md

 Previously, Konrad co-founded and led [Effective Altruism Switzerland](https://effectivealtruism.ch/), developing theories of change with philanthropists and entrepreneurs.
 He now serves on the association's board of directors, overseeing an annual budget of over one million Swiss Francs.

-Konrad grew disillusioned with the scholarship in international relations and dropped out to focus on independent projects.
+Konrad grew disillusioned with the scholarship in international relations and dropped out of his studies to focus on independent projects.
 His interests include organizational behavior, epistemology, and development economics.